 Training the Networks.
 We train all cINNs and summary networks described in this paper jointly via backpropagation.
 For all following experiments, we use the Adam optimizer with a starter learning rate of 10−3 and an exponential decay rate of .95.
 We set the weight regularization parameter τ to a value of 10−5.
-We perform 50 000 to 100 000 iterations (network updates) for each of the examples in this paper, and report the results on the trained network.
+With this settings, we perform 50 000 to 100 000 iterations (network updates) for each of the examples in this paper, and report the results on the trained network.
 Note, that we did not perform an extensive search for optimal values of the cINN hyperparameter, but use a cINN with 10 ACBs all examples in this paper (see SI for

 ®